y7ls8i/kart/README.md

 2. `go run ./cmd/validcoupons` to find valid coupons from a list of coupons in data/coupon/ directory.
 3. `go run ./cmd/saveValidCoupons` to import valid coupons into a MongoDB collection.

+It took about 1 hour to run the 2nd script (see `data/coupon/valid/log.txt`), apparently there are only 8 valid coupons. (see `data/coupon/valid/valid`).

 ## Structure

 #### adapters